Easy Peasy Wooden Firecrackers

 Glue and Clamp Wooden Firecrackers Together

-When you use this wonderful Gorilla Glue, remember a little goes a long way.
-It expands, but when you know that, and take that into consideration, you will LOVE it!
-The directions say to “damp it & clamp it”.
-Rubber bands worked great to hold my wooden pieces together while the glue set up.
-Thirty minutes folks, and it will hold like you won’t believe!
+When using this excellent Gorilla Glue, remember that a little goes a long way.
+It expands, but when you know that and consider that, you will LOVE it!
+The directions say to “damp it & clamp it.”
+Rubber bands worked great to hold my wooden pieces together while the glue was setting up.
+Thirty minutes, folks, and it will hold like you won’t believe!

 Using a small drill bit, make a hole to hold the wire wick.